Jordan Palmer: Coaching career

 Palmer worked as a quarterbacks coach at EXOS, an NFL Draft training center in Carlsbad, California, in early 2014.

 As the founder of QB Summit, an in-person Orange County, California, quarterback consulting program and online digital platform, Palmer tutored players including Patrick Mahomes, Deshaun Watson, Josh Allen, Sam Darnold, Joe Burrow, Kyle Allen, and Bo Nix, among others.
+Darnold currently employs Palmer as his private quarterbacks coach.

 In August 2022, Palmer was named Director of Quarterback Development for the XFL.

 Personal life

 He is the younger brother of former NFL quarterback Carson Palmer, who was the first overall pick in the 2003 NFL draft by the Cincinnati Bengals.
 The two spent three seasons together as teammates with the Bengals, with him being Carson's backup.